 Publication permission granted so long as the name and URL are included.

-The time to consult with a good counselor is fall or winter of sophomore year.
-That's when the counselor can help structure the spring schedule, help steer towards a meaningful summer, and help assess which, if any, SAT Subject Tests or AP exams should be taken that spring.
+We believe the time to consult with a good counselor is fall or winter of sophomore year.
+That’s when the counselor can help structure the spring schedule, help steer towards a meaningful summer, and help assess which, if any, SAT II (a.k.a.
+SAT Subject Tests) or AP exams should be taken that spring.

 Sophomore year college counseling allows students who face momentous decisions on extracurricular activities to gain wisdom from the track records of hundreds of students before them.
-Sophomore year is usually the last good chance for a student to take up an activity that will impress colleges.
+Sophomore year is also the last good chance for a student to take up an activity.
 By junior year, colleges want to see that you have delved passionately into your extracurricular activities.

 If your counselor cannot do an in-depth assessment and start planning with you by winter of sophomore year, get an independent consultant.
 One good source for consultants across North America is www.iecaonline.com .
-(My office also has references for many strong consultants).
-I have long said that a good consultant gives the admissions value of attending a Prep School for four years.
+We have long said that a good consultant gives the admissions value of attending a Prep School.

 Though you don’t need a college counselor in 8th or 9th grade, you still can be aided by good planning.
 For example, entering a science competition for the first time is best done as a freshman.
 You will not likely place high as a freshman, but by the third year, you’ll have learned how to do it doubly better and triply better, and likely place high then.
 The same goes for artistic competitions: situational experience matters.

-Let’s say you do place high in a competition as a freshman.
+Now, let’s say you do place high in a competition as a freshman.
 Your sophomore year entry has an even better chance because of your “pedigree”.
-“She placed fourth last year…she MUST be good” is near-universal thinking among judges.
+“She placed third last year…she MUST be good” is near universal thinking among judges

 Now, among the advantages of early SAT preparation:

 - Studying for the SAT tangentially helps one’s academics.
-The grammar, essay instruction, and vocabulary that a good SAT course provides are likely to help students improve their English grades in school.
+The grammar, the essay writing, and the vocabulary that a good SAT course provides are likely to help a student improve her/his English grade.
 The regimented independence that many SAT study courses provide creates a good foundation for studying when electives pre-dominate an upperclassman’s agenda.

 - Starting early means more chances for success.
-The SAT is not a one-shot deal, and multiple chances mean on SOME occasion a student fires on all “24 cylinders” and gets a turbo-charged score.
-Most colleges “cherry-pick” (a.k.a. “superscore”) section of the SAT, so good scores from multiple dates get combined into one great score.
+The SAT is not a one-shot deal, and multiple chances mean on SOME occasion a student fires on all “24 cylinders” and gets a turbocharged score.

 - Being done early allows smart assessment of colleges.
-When a junior is sitting on a solid SAT score from a December (or earlier) test, s/he can make intelligent college visits over the next few months (February and April breaks are my favorite times to visit colleges).
+When sitting on a solid SAT score by February, you can make intelligent college visits over the next few months (February and April breaks are my favorite times to visit colleges).
 A good SAT score means you need not visit so many “back-up” colleges.

 - Being done early means you can apply more strategically.
 While colleges accept October and even November score for ED (Early Decision), CHOOSING that one college for an ED application is best done based on knowing your SAT score rather than guessing what it will be.
 ED continues to be advantageous in college admissions and EA (Early Action) helps with merit scholarship awards.

-As I’ve written elsewhere, nothing in the junior year curriculum directly helps SAT success (unless your school gives a dedicated for-credit SAT course).
+Nothing in the junior year curriculum directly helps SAT success (unless you attend a school with a dedicated for-credit SAT course).
 Thus early preparation has no downside.
-At Ivy Bound our junior fall testers show test scores equivalent to our senior fall testers.
 And since SAT scores have never been more important, students choosing to wait should have a very good reason for the delay.